 But there is the line in The Lord’s Prayer which says, “forgive us our trespasses as we forgive those who trespass against us.”
 If there is ever any emphasis it generally falls on the word “against” but surely for it to mean anything the emphasis should be on the word “us”.
 That way the meaning is made plain: we are asking God to forgive us our failings in direct proportion to our forgiveness of failings of others towards us.

 That’s a very small example, and I use it because it is a very common example.
-But the monotonous sing-song recitation of Bible readings, prayers, hymns, sermons, and even sometimes church notices, hide an absolute wealth of wisdom, knowledge and understanding which can and should be found in our worship.
+But the monotonous sing-song recitation of Bible readings, prayers, hymns, sermons, and even sometimes church notices, hide an absolute wealth of wisdom, knowledge and understanding and engagement which can and should be found in our worship.

 Supporters of this mode of delivery will point at the solemn nature of church worship, but I think that solemnity of delivery is better described as portentous, done in a pompously or overly solemn manner to impress.
 But it certainly doesn’t impress me, and my guess is that it doesn’t impress anyone else unless they are already committed to the church in some way.
 It’s unlikely to bring in newcomers, and even if newcomers do turn up, it’s unlikely that they will return.
 So it is the very antithesis of mission and evangelisation.